databrickslabs/dbldatagen/docs/source/APIDOCS.md

-# Getting started with the Databricks Labs Data Generator
+# Getting Started with the Databricks Labs Data Generator

-The Databricks Labs data generator (aka `dbldatagen`) is a Spark based solution for generating realistic synthetic data.
-It uses the features of Spark dataframes and Spark SQL to generate synthetic data.
-As the process produces a Spark dataframe populated with generated data, it may be saved to storage in a variety of formats, saved to tables or generally manipulated using the existing Spark Dataframe APIs.
+The Databricks Labs data generator (aka `dbldatagen`) is a Spark-based solution for generating realistic synthetic data.
+It uses the features of Spark dataframes and Spark SQL to create synthetic data at scale.
+As the process produces a Spark dataframe populated with generated data, it may be written to storage in various data formats, saved to tables or manipulated using the existing Spark Dataframe APIs.

-It can also be used as a source in a Delta Live Tables pipeline supporting both streamimg and batch operation.
+The data generator can also be used as a source in a Delta Live Tables pipelines, supporting streaming and batch operation.

-It has no dependencies on any libraries that are not already included in the Databricks runtime, and you can use it from Scala, R or other languages by defining a view over the generated data.
+It has no dependencies on any libraries not already installed in the Databricks runtime, and you can use it from Scala, R or other languages by defining a view over the generated data.

-As the data generator is a Spark process, it can scale to generating data with millions or billions of rows in minutes with reasonable sized clusters.
+As the data generator is a Spark process, the data generation process can scale to producing synthetic data with billions of rows in minutes with reasonable-sized clusters.

-For example, at the time of writing, a billion row version of the IOT data set example listed later in the document can be generated and written to a Delta table in [under 2 minutes using a 12 node x 8 core cluster (using DBR 8.3)](#scaling-it-up)
+For example, at the time of writing, a billion-row version of the IOT data set example listed later in the document can be generated and written to a Delta table in [under 2 minutes using a 12 node x 8 core cluster (using DBR 8.3)](#scaling-it-up)